Philadelphia Phillies: The "Whiz Kids" (1949–1961)

-In contrast, the Philadelphia Athletics finished last in 1950, and longtime manager Connie Mack retired.
-The team struggled for four more years with only one winning season before abandoning Philadelphia under the Johnson brothers, who bought out Mack.
-They began to play in Kansas City in 1955.
-As part of the deal selling that team to the Johnson brothers, the Phillies bought Shibe Park, where both teams had played since 1938.
 Many thought that the "Whiz Kids", with a young core of talented players, would be a force in the league for years to come.
 However, the team finished with a 73–81 record in 1951 and finished nine and a half games out of first place in 1952, with an 87–67 record.
 The Phillies managed to end up in third place in 1953 with an 83–71 record, however, they would fail to break .500 from 1954 to 1957.

-It became apparent that the flash and determination of the Whiz Kids would not return when the team finished last place in the National League from 1958 to 1961.
+It became apparent that the flash and determination of the "Whiz Kids" would not return when the team finished last place in the National League from 1958 to 1961.
 Manager Eddie Sawyer abruptly quit the team after the season opener in 1960, and was replaced by Gene Mauch.
 The team's competitive futility was highlighted by a record that still stands: in 1961, the Phillies lost 23 games in a row, the worst losing streak in the majors since 1900.

+Fightin' Phils (1962–1975)

 Things started to turn around for the team in 1962, when the team finished above .500 for the first time in five years.
-Gene Mauch was named National League Manager of the Year that season and won it again in 1964.
-The team improved in 1963, when the team finished the season with an 87–75 record.
+Gene Mauch was named National League Manager of the Year for the season.
+The team improved in 1963 when they finished the season with an 87–75 record.
 There was confidence that the team would soon become contenders for a return to the World Series.

-Though Ashburn and Roberts were gone, the 1964 Phillies still had younger pitchers Art Mahaffey, Chris Short, and rookie Ray Culp; veterans Jim Bunning and screwballer Jack Baldschun; and fan favorites Cookie Rojas, Johnny Callison, and NL Rookie of the Year Dick Allen.
-The team was 90–60 on September 20, good enough for a lead of 6.5 games in the pennant race with 12 games to play.
-However, the Phillies lost 10 games in a row and finished one game out of first, losing the pennant to the St. Louis Cardinals.
-The "Phold of '64" is frequently mentioned as the worst collapse in sports history.
+Though legends Richie Ashburn and Robin Roberts were gone, the 1964 Phillies still had younger pitchers Art Mahaffey, Chris Short, and rookie Ray Culp; veterans Jim Bunning and screwballer Jack Baldschun; and fan favorites Cookie Rojas, Johnny Callison, and NL Rookie of the Year Dick Allen.
+The team started the season meeting the high expectations placed on them.
+They won ten of their first twelve games, and eventually spent much of the season at or near first place in the National League.
+On September 20, the Phillies sat at 90–60 on the season, good enough for a lead of 6½ games in the pennant race with 12 games to play.
+Confidence was so high that the team began selling World Series tickets for games at Connie Mack Stadium.
+However, in a drastic turn, the Phillies lost 10 games in a row and ultimately finished one game out of first place, losing the pennant to the St. Louis Cardinals.
+The "Phold of '64" is frequently mentioned as among the worst and most infamous collapses in sports history.

-One highlight of the 1964 season occurred on Father's Day, when Jim Bunning pitched a perfect game against the New York Mets, the first in Phillies' history.
+Despite the collapse, one highlight of the 1964 season occurred on Father's Day, when Jim Bunning pitched a perfect game against the New York Mets, the first in Phillies' history.
+Additionally, Gene Mauch won his second Manager of the Year award.